woman writing at white desk with a white blouse

 Text- How to Live Your Identity in Christ Picture- woman looking out over the water

-As a child of God, what does it mean to have an identity in Christ?
+What does it mean to have a new identity in Christ?

 • Through our creation by God Himself and the fact that we were created in His image.
+(Genesis 1:27)

 • In rebellion through our sin nature and innate desire to crave things other than Christ.
+(Genesis 3)

 • By salvation and our need for a Savior who breaks the curse of sin.
+(Romans 3:23)

-We should live fired-up by the reality of the gospel of Jesus, and how far God has brought us.
+As a child of God, we should live in awe of the grace of Jesus and rejoice at how far God has brought us.
 In Him, we truly are a new creation and the old identity is gone!

 woman writing in planner with white puffy sleeved shirt